tahczeban/PyBer_Analysis/README.md

-1.URBAN: Increase urban ride fares for increased profitability on a larger scale of use 2.SUBURBAN:feature different automobile and ride share options to make it more appealing for usage 3.RURAL: Increase number of drivers and ride share incentives for increased use 4.Lastly, consideration should be given for time of usage in terms of months actoss all city types.
-Perhaps increasing suburban drivers after april and decreasing urban and rural to accomote the fluctuations in total fares
+1.URBAN: Increase urban ride fares for increased profitability on a larger scale of use 2.SUBURBAN:feature different automobile and ride share options to make it more appealing for usage 3.RURAL: Increase number of drivers and ride share incentives for increased use 4.Lastly, consideration should be given for time of usage in terms of months across all city types.
+Perhaps increasing suburban drivers after april and decreasing urban and rural to accomote fluctuations in total fares could be taken into account.
+In addition to the timeline consideration, population and age demographics could be useful for future analysis.

 ##***REFERENCES:### BSC, GitHub, Gooagle, StackOverflow